testgear-tms/adapters-js/testgear-adapter-codecept/README.md

 Description of metadata methods:
 - `workItemIds` - linking an autotest to a test case
-- `displayName` - name of the autotest in the TMS system (can be replaced with documentation strings)
+- `displayName` - name of the autotest in the TestGear system (can be replaced with documentation strings)
-- `externalId` - ID of the autotest within the project in the TMS System
+- `externalId` - ID of the autotest within the project in the TestGear System
 - `title` - title in the autotest card
 - `description` - description in the autotest card
 - `labels` - tags in the work item